falcosecurity/falcoctl/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a bug encountered while operating Falco
+about: Report a bug encountered while using the falcoctl
 labels: kind/bug

 ---